 The Swedish Film Database strives to be as accurate and fault-free as possible.
 If you notice an error or a fault, please let us know!
-You can do this using the form at the bottom of the relevant page – that way, we automatically know which film, name or company the issue relates to.
+You can do this using the form at the bottom of the relevant page – that way, we automatically know which film, person or company the issue relates to.

 Per Sundfeldt, +46 (0)8-665 11 23